Run Polyspace Analysis on Code Generated with Embedded Coder

 On the Apps tab, select Polyspace Code Verifier.
 On the Polyspace tab:

 Select the product to run: Bug Finder or Code Prover.
+A Code Prover analysis detects run-time errors while a Bug Finder analysis detects coding defects and coding rule violations.

 Select Settings.
 If needed, change default values of these options.